vszakats/hb/README.md

 * Supported ANSI C compiler

-    Your compiler of choice has to be placed in the `PATH` &ndash; and configured appropriately according to instructions.
+    Your compiler of choice has to be placed in the `PATH` &mdash; and configured appropriately according to instructions.
     If you use official Harbour binary distribution on Windows, you already have MinGW compiler embedded in the installation, which will automatically